 America’s relationship with the Philippines, a treaty ally and a former colony, is its most complicated relationship in Southeast Asia.
 The last months of the Obama administration overlapped with the first months of the administration of President Rodrigo Duterte.
 The Obama administration’s criticisms of Duterte’s signature ‘war on drugs’ led to a crisis in bilateral, particularly presidential, relations and serves as a warning for the Biden administration’s human rights agenda.

 President Trump, who praised Duterte’s war on drugs, helped steady bilateral relations.
 Economic relations progressed with Manila and Washington beginning negotiations for a free trade agreement in late 2018.
 The stabilisation of presidential relations and US concerns with Duterte’s overt embrace of China contributed to significant American assistance to the Philippines in its Covid-19 struggles.
-On the defence front though, in 2018, Manila called for a review of the 1951 Mutual Defence Treaty, while President Duterte’s February 2020 decision to cancel the 1998 Visiting Forces Agreement (VFA) with the US is currently only suspended and not withdrawn.
+On the defence front though, in 2018, Manila called for a review of the 1951 Mutual Defense Treaty, while President Duterte’s February 2020 decision to cancel the 1998 Visiting Forces Agreement (VFA) with the US is currently only suspended and not withdrawn.

 From January 2021 to June 2022, the Biden administration will overlap with the end of the single six-year term of President Duterte.
 Bilateral trade talks will likely not progress, and defence relations could worsen significantly — including the termination of the VFA in August 2021 — if the Biden administration criticises the Duterte administration’s woeful human rights record.